swt30/waterworlds-paper/waterworlds.md

 The best temperature-dependent formulation we found for ice VII was the Mie-Grüneisen-Debye (MGD) thermal correction approach described in @Sotin2007.
 We used a Vinet equation of state with this thermal correction, taking the parameters from @Fei1993, within the ice VII region delimited by the phase boundaries of @Dunaeva2010.
-However, we preferred the more recent tabulated measurements of @Sugimura2010 wherever these were applicable; these are visible within the ice VII region in @fig:eos-phase-space.
+However, we preferred the more recent tabulated measurements of @Sugimura2010 wherever these were applicable; these are visible within the ice VII region in figure @fig:eos-phase-space.

 #### Supercritical fluid and plasma {-}
 @French2009 presented quantum molecular dynamics simulations of high-temperature and high-pressure plasma, ice, and superionic fluid phases of water.